 A. Paint the walls

-C. Replace the doorknobs in every room
+C. Replace doorknobs

 D. Change faucets in both the kitchen and bathroom

 E. Replace the cabinet hardware in the kitchen